Frequently Asked Questions

 Is the campus open and are events still scheduled?

-In an effort to limit the spread of COVID-19, and under the direction of the CSU Office of the Chancellor, most campus offices that are not essential to direct student support will transition to working remotely at the same time that virtual instruction began on March 20.
+In an effort to limit the spread of COVID-19, and under the direction of the CSU Office of the Chancellor, most campus offices that are not essential to direct student support transitioned to working remotely at the same time that virtual instruction began on March 20.
 Virtual instruction will continue through Summer Session.

-In the past couple of days, California implemented a number of new measures and the Centers for Disease Control and Prevention (CDC) recommended halting all gatherings larger than 50 people for the next eight weeks.
-All University events are canceled or postponed at this time.
+In the past a few weeks, California implemented a number of new measures and the Centers for Disease Control and Prevention (CDC) recommended halting all large gatherings, including those of more than 10 people for organizations that serve high-risk populations.